watem-sedem/watem-sedem/docs/input.rst

 Model input
 ###########

-This page describes all possible model input.
+This page describes all the possible model inputs.

-CN-WS accepts input files and **a lot** of parameters.
-All these inputs are described below.
+CN-WS accepts input files and **a lot of** parameters.
+Below, all possible input layers are described.

 .. _folders: